1. NAME AND FUNCTION

 7. FUNDING COUNCIL

 - The Funding Council is responsible for reviewing and recommending funding grants before passing them to the Board of Directors for approval.
-It shall act as a body representing each undergraduate Mathematics discipline in a fair manner.
+It shall act as a seperate body representing each undergraduate Mathematics program in a fair manner.
 All by-laws of MEF and amendments thereto must be approved by a majority of the Funding Council at a meeting duly called for that purpose.
-A minimum of two-thirds (2/3) of the members of the Funding Council present in person shall constitute a quorum for approval of such by-laws and amendments.
+A minimum of two-thirds (2/3) of the members of the Funding Council shall constitute a quorum for approval of such by-laws and amendments.

 - The following persons shall constitute voting members of the Funding Council:

-- Two (2) student representatives from each department of the Faculty of Mathematics, as well as two (2) students representing the faculty programs (eg. non-specialist, general), and a further two (2) students representing St. Jerome's College, all of whom will serve for the duration of their current school term;
+- Two (2) student representatives from each undergraduate program of the Faculty of Mathematics, all of whom will serve for the duration of their current academic term;

 - Three (3) student representatives elected from each year of an undergraduate mathematics program, who will serve for the duration of their current school term;